myclonelife/exosphere/website/benefits.md

 ### Business benefits

-__lower cost and risk__ of development, operation, and maintenance.
+* __lower cost and risk__ of development, operation, and maintenance:

   Exosphere allows you to quickly develop and launch functionaly prototypes and evolve them into production-grade applications without the dreaded Big Rewrite.

   You start by plugging together pre-existing back-end and UI components like Lego bricks, customize the UI, and get to market.
   As you grow and refine your business, you can productize or replace generic components with custom-build ones in a seamless way that does reduce technical debt in your code base.

   You save cost because many of the currently difficult things are heavily automated and can get done by smaller teams with less training.
   Your developers can reuse up to 80% of the code of one application in other applications.
   This means lower risk because even if an investment fails, large parts of the developed technology can be used in other projects, and new projects are much faster and cheaper to build out of pre-existing components And Exosphere is open, free, and extensible.

 Current tech stacks and code bases are so complicated that only the top 10-20% of the worldwide engineering talent can work on them